Reading International (NASDAQ:RDI) Now Covered by StockNews.com

-StockNews.com initiated coverage on shares of Reading International (NASDAQ:RDI – Free Report) in a research report report published on Saturday.
-The brokerage issued a sell rating on the stock.
+Equities researchers at StockNews.com started coverage on shares of Reading International (NASDAQ:RDI – Get Free Report) in a report released on Sunday.
+The firm set a “sell” rating on the stock.

-Reading International (NASDAQ:RDI – Get Free Report) last announced its earnings results on Friday, March 29th.
+Reading International (NASDAQ:RDI – Get Free Report) last released its earnings results on Friday, March 29th.
 The company reported ($0.56) earnings per share for the quarter.
-The company had revenue of $45.32 million during the quarter.
+The business had revenue of $45.32 million during the quarter.
 Reading International had a negative net margin of 14.77% and a negative return on equity of 93.46%.

 About Reading International